chrisguindon/chrisguindon.github.io/content/post/adopters-eclipse-technology.md

 We are migrating logos and related metadata to a new repository which means that adopters of Eclipse IoT technologies will be asked to submit their request to this new repository.
 This change is expected to occur on December 10, 2020.

-We also plan on updating the our documentation to point new users to this new repository.
+We plan on updating  our documentation to point new users to this new repository.
 If an issue is created in the wrong repository, we will simply move the issue to the right location.

-It’s important to understand that the process is very similar with this new repository but we did make some improvements:
+The process is very similar with this new repository but we did make some improvements:

-1. The path where we store logos has changed
+1. The path where we store logos is changing
 2. The file format is changing from [.yml](https://github.com/EclipseFdn/iot.eclipse.org/blob/master/data/adopters.yml) to [.json](https://github.com/EclipseFdn/eclipsefdn-project-adopters/blob/master/config/adopters.json) to reduce user errors.
 3. The structure of the file was modified to make it easier for an organization to adopt multiple projects.

-However, we expect this change will be seamless for our projects and users of our sites.
-The content of the adopters page is not changing, we are simply updating the way that we store and fetch this information and the JavaScript widget hosted on iot.eclipse.org will continue to work as is.
-An Eclipse project website that is already using our JavaScript widget won’t be required to make any changes for this migration.
+We expect this change will be seamless.
+The content of the Eclipse IoT adopters page won't change with this migration and the JavaScript widget hosted on iot.eclipse.org will continue to work as is.

 ## How Can My Organization Become an Adaptor of Eclipse Technology?